codecadre/melhordazona-web/Readme.md

 `bb produce-data simple-db`

-Merges pass rates, imt profiles and `overwrites.edn`.
+Merges pass rates, imt profiles and overwrites:

+- imt-pass-rates-submodule/parsed-data/db.json
+- imt-school-addresses-submodule/parsed-data/*
+- overwrites.edn

 Diff `simple-db.txt` to track what changed and work on `overwrites.edn` until things look decent: you'll either have to add entries, remove, or edit them.
 Few cases:
 - overwrite entry has address-id nil: Check if school name is included in new entries.
 - New imt-profile batch fixes nec and overwrite is no longer necessary.
 - New imt-profile batch fixes nec and overwrite needs to be pointed to another address-id.

+At some point I'll look into automating this with fuzzy pattern matching but that won't be a clean cut solution.

+### Full Run

+`bb produce-data`

+Reads from:
+- imt-pass-rates-submodule/parsed-data/db.json
+- imt-school-addresses-submodule/parsed-data/*
+- overwrites.edn

+Outputs all datasets and debug files:
+- simple-db.txt